teretzdev/arena-vr-pvpve/planning/list_of_crowd_favor_actions.md

    - Benefits: Score multipliers, temporary buffs, and increased crowd admiration.

 4. **Executing Environmental Kills**
    - Description: Use the environment creatively to eliminate opponents (e.g., traps, hazards, or falling objects).
-In VR, players interact with environmental elements using hand gestures or physical actions.
+In VR, players interact with environmental elements using voice commands or physical actions, minimizing hand gestures.
-   - VR Execution Mechanics: Hand gestures to activate traps or manipulate objects.
+   - VR Execution Mechanics: Voice commands or physical actions to activate traps or manipulate objects.
    - Haptic Feedback Integration: Vibration when interacting with environmental elements and during the kill.
    - Benefits: Unique crowd reactions, bonus points, and potential special rewards.